Marijuana growers have two choices when it comes to starting new plants: grow from seed, or marijuana cloning.

 But you also want to make sure you trays, cloning domes, and root zone media are clean and sterile too.

-When you follow these marijuana cloning tips along with the tips in the other cloning articles linked within this article, your clone success rate should be nearly 100%.
+When you follow these marijuana cloning tips, your clone success rate should be nearly 100%.

 If you’re taking 20 clones and seeing only 10 of them survive, something’s wrong, and you want to closely re-evaluate your cannabis cloning techniques, the equipment and environment you use for cloning, and your marijuana motherplants.